Home-modules/docs/hub_api/connecting.md

 _^ A request succeeded without returning any data._

 > **Note**
-> The response isn't formatted but is minified.
-The formatted version is shown here to make it easier to read.
+> The actual response returned by the hub isn't formatted, it is minified.
+The formatted version is shown here to make this page easier to read.

 ```json
 {